-Object: Graduation photograph of the first Pharmacy students in Catalonia (University of Barcelona, 1901).
+Facsimile of the first Pharmacy graduation photograph (University of Barcelona, 1901)

 The Royal Academy of Pharmacy of Catalonia owned only a small fragment of the graduation photograph of the very first generation of pharmacists.
 It is very likely that it was deliberately cut during the civil war, due to the republican statement it showed.
 On the right, an enchained code of arms of the Generalitat de Catalunya says: Any 1887 de la pèrdua de les nostres llibertats, (“1887, year of the loss of our freedom rights”).